Monday, September 30, 2024

 We walked around the back of this large mound of glacial moraine

-After almost an hour surrounded by silence and harsh awesome beauty, the weather started to close in so we retraced our steps back to the landing point with snow falling gently all around us.
+After almost an hour surrounded by silence and harsh awesome beauty, the weather started to close in so Lindsay and I retraced our steps back to the landing point with snow falling gently all around us.
 Magical!

 We were greeted back on board with warm spiced tea - very welcome